dougsweetser/QG/docs/page_casts/quaternion_gravity.md

 Hello, I am quaternion gravity Doug in yellow Everything kelly green on this page is about quaternion gravity.
-A quaternion squared is the interval and space-times-time An invariant space-times-time is quaternion gravity.
+A quaternion squared is the interval and space-times-time An equivalent space-times-time is the equivalence class of quaternion gravity.

 What does that mean?